USEPA/WNTR/documentation/networkxgraph.rst

-NetworkX graph (*DRAFT*)
+NetworkX graph
 ======================================

 WNTR uses NetworkX data objects to store network connectivity as a graph.
-NetworkX includes numerous methods to analyse the structure of complex networks.
+NetworkX includes numerous methods to analyze the structure of complex networks.
 For more information on NetworkX, see https://networkx.github.io/.

 WNTR includes a custom Graph Class,